graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 that the targeted device was the IPU, and the index of the actual IPU that ran the graph was IPU *0*.
-It is noted that *"/device:IPU:0"* in the script is an identifier for the IPU, and so when using *auto_select_ipus*, the actual IPU selected to run the graph may not necessarily by *IPU 0*, and could be any of the other IPUs that are free and available on the server.
+It is noted that *"/device:IPU:0"* in the script is an identifier for the IPU, and so when using *auto_select_ipus*, the actual IPU selected to run the graph may not necessarily be *IPU 0*, and could be any of the other IPUs that are free and available on the server.
 More on this in the sharding discussion.

 XLA Graph
 ~~~~~~~~~

-The previous script was very basic graph that consisted of the summation of
+The previous script introduced a very basic graph that consisted of the
+summation of
 three vectors and published the results of a forward pass.
 For certain
 applications, it will be necessary to incorporate control flow structures, as in
 conditionals of the nature of *if* or *while* statements.
 Certain recurrent